Mention users

 You can configure your app to let users mention up to 100 users in a single message (default value is 10) and configure mentions to be shown as links or display user details when highlighted (for example, by hovering over them).

-You can implement mentions in your app in a similar way you would implement channel referencing.
+You can implement mentions in your app in a similar way you would implement channel referencing and links.

 A sample implementation of mentions could include the following: